Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/K_WCSS.png" />
 <p align="center">Figure 5</p>
-The x-axis of Figure 5 is the range of k we ran
+The x-axis of Figure 5 is the range of k we ran.
-<br />The y-axis within-cluster sum of squares is the sum of the squared deviations from each observation and the cluster center
+<br />The y-axis within-cluster sum of squares is the sum of the squared deviations between each observation and the cluster center.
 <br />The method we used to get the best value of k is the elbow method.
-This method plots a line chart of WCSS for each value of k, the "elbow": most significant change point of the line chart is the best k
+This method plots a line chart of WCSS for each value of k.
+The "elbow": most significant change point of the line chart is the best k.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Kmeans_Result.png" />
 <p align="center">Figure 6</p>
-This is the Kmeans result we got using the best k value(4), in the figure we can see that the houses are divided into four clusters and the cluster with the best value of money is the one in red
+This is the Kmeans result we got using the best k value(4), in the figure we can see that the houses are divided into four clusters and the cluster with the best value of money is the one in red.

 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Classified_Map.png" />
 <p align="center">Figure 7</p>
-From Figure 6 we can see that the houses basicly are divided by price, in Figure 7 the houses with the smallest price is in red and has the most number, most of them are distributed in Allston, East Boston and Mission Hill area
+From Figure 6 we can see that the houses are basicly divided by price.
+In Figure 7 the houses with the smallest price is in red and has the most number, most of which are distributed in Allston, East Boston and Mission Hill area.
-<br />The houses with the second smallest price is in yellow and has the second largest number, most of them are distributed in Back Bay and Downtown area
+<br />The houses with the second smallest price is in yellow and has the second largest number, most of which are distributed in Back Bay and Downtown area.
-<br />The houses with the second largest price is in blue and is mostly distributed in north-east corner of Boston
+<br />The houses with the second largest price is in blue and is mostly distributed in north-east corner of Boston.
-<br />The houses with the largest price is in green and has the smallest number
+<br />The houses with the largest price is in green and has the smallest number.

 ## Improvements
 We did 2 improvements on K-Means.